KojinKuro/coloRandom/README.md

 ## 🚀 Future Roadmap

-- Allowing sending saved palettes to the main page for editing.
 - Ensure that all saved palettes are unique.
 - Create a delete confirmation page.
 - Implement localStorage so the saved palettes persist on page load.